awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 Error handling for a given event source depends on how Lambda is invoked\.
 CloudFront is configured to invoke a Lambda function synchronously\.
 For more information on how errors are retried, see [Understanding Retry Behavior](retries-on-errors.md)\.

-## Amazon Kinesis Firehose<a name="supported-event-source-kinesis-firehose"></a>
+## Amazon Kinesis Data Firehose<a name="supported-event-source-kinesis-firehose"></a>

-Amazon Kinesis Firehose is the easiest way to load streaming data into AWS\.
-It can capture, transform, and load streaming data into downstream services such as Kinesis Analytics or Amazon S3, enabling near real\-time analytics with existing business intelligence tools and dashboards you’re already using today\.
+Amazon Kinesis Data Firehose is the easiest way to load streaming data into AWS\.
+It can capture, transform, and load streaming data into downstream services such as Kinesis Data Analytics or Amazon S3, enabling near real\-time analytics with existing business intelligence tools and dashboards you’re already using today\.
 You can write Lambda functions to request additional, customized processing of the data before it is sent downstream\.

 Error handling for a given event source depends on how Lambda is invoked\.
-Kinesis Firehose is configured to invoke a Lambda function synchronously\.
+Kinesis Data Firehose is configured to invoke a Lambda function synchronously\.
 For more information on how errors are retried, see [Understanding Retry Behavior](retries-on-errors.md)\.

 ## Other Event Sources: Invoking a Lambda Function On Demand<a name="api-gateway-with-lambda"></a>